ondrej-kvasnovsky/vaadin-7-on-grails-2/security/spring_security_basics.md

 }
 ```

-Then define a new bean, because we need to have it present in the context and we want to autowire `UserService`.
+Open `grails-app/conf/spring/resources.groovy` and define a new bean.
+We have to have `AuthManager` under Spring controll otherwise autowired would not be done automatically.

 ``` java
 import app.security.AuthManager